4. Pre-Journey Checks

 Avoid high-pressure water jets

 Do not use high-pressure jets on sensitive electrical or mechanical components.
-This can cause damage and lead to rust. -
+This can cause damage and water ingress. -

 Battery safety during cleaning

-Always disconnect and remove the batteries before cleaning to prevent water ingress. -
+Ensure batteries are removed before cleaning to prevent damage" -

 Routine cleaning tasks